 Braised beef is a very hands-off recipe, requiring little more than 10 minutes of actual hands-on cooking time and just a small handful of ingredients.

-The beef drippings and braising liquid create the most delicious pan gravy in the world.
+The beef drippings and red wine braising liquid create the most delicious pan gravy in the world.

 You can spoon the luscious pan sauce over the succulent beef on a bed of buttery mashed potatoes, egg noodle pasta, or even rice.

 While some recipes require slow cooking or using an Instant Pot to get nice tender meat, this recipe just uses a stockpot or large dutch oven on the stove top before braising in the oven.
 It will quickly become your favorite cooking method to cook your beef roasts.

 Why Make This Beef Dish

 - This is a comfort food meal that really fills your belly

 - It's a versatile meal that the whole family will love